Marguerite Quinn

 Marguerite Corr Quinn is a former member of the Pennsylvania House of Representatives, representing the 143rd legislative district.
 She was first elected in 2006.

-Formative years

 With roots in Philadelphia, Marguerite Corr moved to Doylestown with her family when she was eight years old.
 She attended Archbishop Wood Catholic High School, graduating in 1981 as valedictorian, and earned a degree in International Relations from St. Joseph’s University.

-Legislative career

 Quinn was first elected to the Pennsylvania House of Representatives in 2006.
 She represented the 143rd legislative district.